DSutyak/CUSail/README.md

 -Arduino Individual Code: This folder contains sensor code for the boat's Rotary Sensor, IMU and GPS

--Sail and Tailvane Servo Testing Code: This folder contains code to calibrate the sail and tailvane servos

 -Simulators: This folder contains two kinds of MATLAB simulators made for testing the algorithm

 -Short Term Navigation Algorithm: This folder contains code in C that eventually populates the